EyasuTeshome/shifttracker/interview-prep/how-to-make-sure-that-your-talent-profile-is-complete.md

 Most of your Talent Profile should be filled out by now, but there are some sections that may still be empty.
 Review the sections below and make sure that each has been filled to completion.

-### **Optional (Demographics)**
+### **Optional (Identity)**

-The **Optional (Demographics) Section** is located at the bottom of the **Profile tab**, and allows you to input your ethnicity and gender.
+The **Optional (Identity) Section** is located at the bottom of the **Profile tab**, and allows you to input your pronouns, ethnicity and gender.
 These fields are used to help companies improve the diversity of their hiring, and are not listed on your public portfolio.
 Feel free to leave them blank if you do not feel comfortable answering them.

 ### **Resume/CV**